MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/custom-connector-sdk-contracts-connectorcrawler.md

 |LinkItem |1 |Item that acts as a link to a content item.
 This item info will be used in subsequent crawl to crawl further for that item.
 Example: Link to website or a folder. |
 |DeletedItem |2 |Item that is deleted from datasource and should be deleted from index. |

+#### IncrementalCrawlItem

-**IncrementalCrawlItem**: Represents an entity in the data source.
+Represents an entity in the data source.
 For example: a file, a folder or a record in a table.
 The max size allowed is 4Mb.

 |Property |Type |Description |
 |:----------|:-------------|:----------|